john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

     if __name__ == '__main__':
         main()

-**NOTE**: I left the standard *two* blank lines between each function.
-Since functions frequently have single blank lines in them (here and there), this makes it easier for your eye to separate out one function from another.
+**NOTE**: Within a function we might leave a single blank line here and there.
+But I put the standard *two* blank lines between functions.
+This just makes it easier to read the code.

 Okay, let's run our new script!